Special information for Ukrainian citizens

 Check the entry requirements

 Please also check the specific entry requirements and language requirements for the programmes you are interested in to get an idea of whether you may qualify.
-If you meet all entry requirements, but do not fulfil the English requirement, we will carry out our own internal language test or interview here at CBS for free.

 On cbs.dk, you can find a list of all master’s programmes and their entry requirements.
 Simply click on the programme of your interest to see the specific entry requirements and language requirement for that programme.
+All entry requirements must be fulfilled in full and as prescribed including the language requirement.

 We know that documentation, both in terms of entry requirements and language requirements, can be difficult under these circumstances.
 If you are unable to provide part of the official documentation of your qualifications, you should try to gather as much other information and documents as you are able to, to show your qualifications.
 We will do our utmost to help you.